dsharris/Resume/views/resume.md

 ### yTen
 #### Software Engineer
 #### 7-11 - 4-12
-Working in a strictly backend capacity, i help maintain and develop mew tools for an inhouse intranet application for a call center written in ColdFusion.
-I worked on a 3 person team, though mostly working on my onw.
-I would be verbally given an explination of what was needed and was expexcted to take that idea and bring it to fruition with no further direction.
+Working in a strictly backend capacity, i help maintain and develop new tools for an inhouse application.
+The application was an intranet for a call center, and was written written in ColdFusion.
+I worked on a 3 person team, though mostly working on my one.
+I would be verbally given an explination of what was needed, and was expexcted to take that idea and bring it to fruition with little to no further direction.

 Technologies:
 - ColdFusion
 - JavaScript
 - Mysql
 - SVN

+### Wired Defense
+#### Senior Engineer
+#### 2009 - Current

+My business partner have been working private projects for quite a while now, he maintains the business and financials as well as sales and higher level client commnuication.
+I take the clients ideas from concepts through wireframes, ocasionaly design though most was outsourced, through development and deplooyment.

+Technologies:
+- PHP
+- JavaScript / NodeJS
+- Mysql
+- Git
+- Grunt
+- Twitter Bootstrap

 ## Languages, Frameworks & Modules